Supermoto: History

 Supermoto has its origins in the 1970s when ABC’s Wide World of Sports was the highest-rated sports show in the United States.
 In 1979, ABC commissioned a made-for-TV event called "Superbikers," created by motorcycling journalist and promoter Gavin Trippe, intended to find the ultimate all-around motorcycle racer by putting all star riders from different genres of racing on a single track that combined three genres of racing: flat track racing, motocross and road racing.
 Superbikers was then manifested as a yearly event run at southern California's Carlsbad Raceway.
 The show's tarmac-and-dirt courses were intended to draw on talent from the worlds of off-road, flat track and road racing.
 World and National Championship-winning motorcycling greats such as Kenny Roberts and Jeff Ward, whose respective sports at the time were road-racing and motocross, participated in the races.
 The Superbikers quickly became a huge Nielsen ratings contender, running until 1985, at which point ABC was forced to cancel the show due to new management and cuts; its cancellation also initiated a long sabbatical of the sport in the USA.

 The European racers who participated in the sport at Carlsbad, however, brought it back to Europe with them, where it quickly gained popularity in countries such as France.

 The 2000s signalled the resurrection of the sport in the United States, with the birth of the AMA Supermoto Championship in 2003 and with the event to the X Games in 2004.
 Both competitions were cancelled after the 2009 season.

-The American Flat Track series in 2019 announced the Daytona International Speedway TT round to be held during Bike Week will become a Supermoto-style tarmac and dirt course.
+The American Flat Track has integrated supermoto into the Super TT concept, first used in 2019 at the Daytona International Speedway with Supermoto-style tarmac and dirt course.
 The motorcycles will ride up the 18-degree tri-oval (tarmac) before going to the traditional TT-style racing on dirt with the esses and jump.
-The Arizona round, which moved from Turf Paradise (mile) to the off-road track at Wild Horse Pass Motorsports Park, was billed as the Super TT, and featured an all-dirt race similar to Superbikers.
-Ward raced, in his 50s, at both the Daytona and Arizona Supermoto-style rounds.
+The Arizona round at Wild Horse Pass Motorsports Park featured an all-dirt race similar with left and right turns along with jumps.
+In the 2020's, the Sturgis Motorcycle Rally round of American Flat Track became a true supermoto, with tarmac and dirt sections and road racing.

+Ward raced, in his 50s, at both the Daytona and Arizona Super TT rounds.

 The Supermoto World Championship was born in 2002 in a unique free displacement category.
 The first to win a world title is the French rider Thierry Van Den Bosch.

 Since 2006 there has been the mono-tyre, initially run by Dunlop, then Goldentyre in 2010 and Michelin in 2016.

 Since 2004 it has been divided into several classes, and since 2010 it has been raced in a single S1 class again.